 Just like the rest of our body, our delicate skin needs moisture to stay healthy.
 It is an organ after all.
 Without moisture skin cells can’t function properly and tissue won’t be able to repair itself.
-Anti-aging products also won’t be as effective when skin is dry.
+Anti-aging products also won’t be as effective when skin is dry so a lot of people will consider getting botox fillers to combat signs of skin aging.

 Step 1: Find a Daily Moisturizer